box/developer.box.com/content/guides/mobile/ios/quick-start/1-create-ios-app.md

 ## Setup an iOS App

-Xcode will be the tool that we use to create and edit our iOS application during this quickstart.
+Xcode will be the tool that we use to create and edit our iOS application during this quick-start guide.
 If you don't have Xcode, download it now from the [Apple developer site](https://developer.apple.com/xcode/).

 If this is the first application you're creating in Xcode or you already have